 The VLAN table is used for VLAN table look-up.
 If 802.1q VLAN mode is enabled (Register 5 bit 7 = 1), this table is used to retrieve VLAN information that is associated with the ingress packet.
-The fields includes FID (filter ID), Valid and VLAN membership need initialization, due to provide 4K spacing for the VLAN table, there is no VID filed bits, VID is used as address index to input up to 4096 entries with bits [12:0] information.
+There are three fields for FID (filter ID), Valid, and VLAN membership in the VLAN table.
+The three fields must be initialized before the table is used.
+There is no VID field because 4096 VIDs are used as a dedicated memory address index into a 1024x52-bit memory space.
+Each entry has four VLANs.
+Each VLAN has 13 bits.
+Four VLANs need 52 bits.
+There are a total of 1024 entries to support a total of 4096 VLAN IDs by using dedicated memory address and data bits.
+Refer to Table 17 for details.
+FID has 7-bits to support 128 active VLANs.

-Address Name Description Mode Initial Value suggestion 12 Valid the entry is valid. entry is invalid.
-R/W 0 11 - 7 Membership Specify which ports are members of the VLAN.
+Address Name Description Mode Initial Value suggestion Format of Static VLAN Table (Suppo rt Max 4096 VLAN ID entries and 128 Active VLANs) 12 Valid 1, the entry is valid.
+0, entry is invalid.
+R/W 0 11-7 Membership Specifies which ports are members of the VLAN.
 If a DA look-up fails (no match in both static and dynamic tables), the packet associated with this VLAN will be forwarded to ports specified in this field.
-E.g., 11001 means port 5, port 4 and port 1.
-R/W 11111 6 - 0 FID Filter ID.
-KSZ8895MLU supports 128 active VLANs represented by these seven bit fields.
+E.g., 11001 means Ports 5, 4, and 1 are in this VLAN.
+R/W 11111 6-0 FID Filter ID.
+KSZ8895MQ/RQ/FMQ supports 128 active VLANs represented by these seven bit fields.
 FID is the mapped ID.
-If 802.1q VLAN is enabled, the look-up in MAC table will be based on FID+DA and FID+SA.
+If 802.1q VLAN is enabled, the look-up will be based on FID+DA and FID+SA.
 R/W 0